Railway air brake: Accidents

-When a train is equipped with an ETD, the switchman relocates it to the last car of what is left of the train when a cut that includes the last car is set out.
+When a train is equipped with an ETD, the switchman relocates it to the last car of the remaining train when a cut that includes the last car is set out.
 Similarly, if a cut is picked up and attached to the rear of the train, the ETD is relocated to the last car of the cut.

-Assuming that brake pipe continuity is known to exist, an observed brake failure on one or more cars during testing is usually indicative of malfunctioning triple valves.
+Assuming brake pipe continuity is confirmed, an observed brake failure on one or more cars during testing usually indicates malfunctioning triple valves.
 More rarely, the brake rigging may be at fault.
-Depending on the train's location during the test, the repair facilities that are available, and regulations governing the number of cars with inoperative brakes permitted in a train, the malfunctioning cars may be set out or taken to the next terminal for repairs.
+Depending on the train's location during the test, the available repair facilities, and regulations governing the number of cars with inoperative brakes permitted in a train, the malfunctioning cars may be set out or taken to the next terminal for repairs.

 European systems

 European brake systems vary between countries, but share basic working principles.
 European passenger cars used on national railway networks must comply with TSI LOC&PAS regulation, which specifies in section 4.2.4.3 that all brake systems must adhere to the EN 14198:2004 standard.
 This standard is based on and aligned with UIC Leaflet 540, a document ratified by many train-operating companies.
 UIC Leaflet 540 explicitly approves the following brake systems: